 So What’s Changed?
 Marriage.
 What Else?

-It’s often said that “A week is a long time in politics” so that makes a year a lifetime away.
-George Clooney’s life is changing and maturing.
-He’s still an international celebrity, but he’s no longer an available bachelor.
+It is often said that “a week is a long time in politics”, so that makes a year more like a lifetime away.
+George Clooney’s life has changed and matured.
+He is still an international celebrity, but he is no longer an available bachelor.
 He married human rights lawyer Amal Alamuddin in 2014.
 They both seem happy and their marriage solid.

 The advert implies the mafia boss’ wife is “owned” by her husband and she cannot talk to anyone without getting her husband’s permission.
 This controlling behavior can be an early sign of an abusive relationship.
 I hope that Amal Clooney has something to say to her husband on the choice of storyline.